Independent auditor’s report

 - Budgetary comparison schedules

-These two schedules focus on the health of the pension plan.
-Again, the idea is to hopefully show an increase in the funding level over time.
-In addition, the contribution schedule gives a sense as to whether the annual required contribution is increasing or decreasing over time and whether the entity has made the full contribution.
+These schedules focus on the health of the pension and OPEB plans.
+Plans fiduciary net positions as percentages of total liabilities ratios on the bottom of the net pension and OEPB liability schedules indicate whether the entity contributed enough resources to fund employees’ retirement and healthcare.
+The idea is to hopefully show an increase in the funding level over time.
+In addition, the contribution schedules give a sense as to whether the annual required contributions are increasing or decreasing over time and whether the entity has made the full contributions.

 So where should you look in your annual financial statements to gain a quick understanding of your government’s financial health?